vkola-lab/PodGPT/README.md

 python download_model.py --repo "shuyuej/DrGemma2B" --repo_type "model" --save_dir "./save_folder"
 ```

-# 🖼️ Structure of the Code
+# 🖼️ Structure of the code
 At the root of the project, you will see:

 ```text